Updated October 2017

 The TETON Sports Trailrunner's

 highest score was in the weight metric.
 Weighing only 12.8 ounces, it finished towards the top of the fleet as far as lightweight packs go.
-If you only need the bare necessities, this pack rings in at $25 and is a decent option for those on a mega budget that are also concerned with weight.
+If you just need the bare necessities, this contender rings in at $25 and is a decent option for those on a mega-budget that are also concerned with weight.
 It's also an excellent choice for kids, keeping the pup hydrated, or occasional hydration specific pack users.

 Lightweight packs provide supreme comfort as long as they're not loaded down with too much weight.
 Pictured here is the TETON Sports model, which earned a high score for its low weight.